SayedMAhmed/Udacity-s-Data-Analyst/NanoDegree project reports/1. Explore Weather Trends - Excel/README.md

 # Explore Weather Trends

+This report is a summary of the weather trends data analysis.
+It explains the process of acquiring and analyzing the data.

-This report explains the steps of acquiring the data from a database, and then using Google Sheets to perfrom calculations.
+We start by collecting the data from a database with SQL, and then using Google Sheets to perfrom specific calculations.

 These calculations include 7-year moving average for every data point.
 A moving average is used here to smooth out short-term fluctuations and highlight longer-term trends.